the-sheeps-ita/friendtech-sniper/README.md

     The content of the private.py file should be: (keep the ") private_key = "YOUR PRIVATE KEY HERE"
-    telegram_bot_token = "YOUR TELEGRAM BOT TOKEN HERE" telegram_chat_id = "YOUR TELEGRAM CHAT ID HERE
+    telegram_bot_token = "YOUR TELEGRAM BOT TOKEN HERE" telegram_chat_id = "YOUR TELEGRAM CHAT ID HERE"

-5) Customize the variable "amount_to_buy" and "price_limit" as you like
+6) Customize the variable "amount_to_buy" and "price_limit" as you like